-Additionally, by incorporating KidReports classroom management and parent engagement, parents and caregivers can communicate with each other directly every day to give daily reports on daycare activities and schedules, as well as to share pictures, and more.
+Additionally, by incorporating classroom management and family engagement, parents and caregivers can communicate with each other directly every day to give daily reports on daycare activities and schedules, as well as to share pictures, and more.

-Having a daily routine can foster comfort, trust, and confidence in young children, while developing their core physical and cognitive skills.
+Having a daily routine can foster comfort, trust, and confidence in infants, toddlers and preschoolers.
 By building out daily, age appropriate schedules, daycare providers not only simplify their administrative and staffing tasks, they also ensure happy, healthy children, and engaged parents.

 Looking for more information on how to simplify your daily daycare schedules?
 See how Procare can help.